 Creating ambiance in the home is a worthy and trendy endeavor most often accomplished with a bit of mood lighting.
 Dimmer switches are a seemingly easy way to create a bit of appealing or artistic lighting where it can have a big impact in an inexpensive way.
-If you have a dimmer that isn't getting the job done or creating a flickering scene, a little troubleshooting will shed some light on the problem.
+If you have a dimmer switch that isn't getting the job done or is creating a flickering scene, a little troubleshooting will shed some light on the problem.

 Dimmer Switch Breakdown

 If a fixture requires less than 4 watts or more than 600 watts, you may want to reconsider using a dimmer.
 When a dimmer switch fails, the lights might not go out but remain on, burning up electricity and requiring a change out of the dimmer switch.
 A power surge can also take down your dimmer.
-The actual installation can be problematic or cause future issues if not done correctly from the first lighting face plate removal.
-If you are having issues with an older dimmer, you may want to replace it or double check the wiring.
+The actual installation can be problematic or can cause future issues if not done correctly from the first lighting face plate removal.
+If you're having issues with an older dimmer, you may want to replace it or double-check the wiring.

 LED dimmers have a smaller range, up to 30 percent less than an incandescent bulb.
-LEDs consume less wattage than their high wattage incandescent counterparts.
+LEDs consume less wattage than their high-wattage incandescent counterparts.
 If you don't use the correct dimmer, your lights may not shut off when the dimmer switch is turned all the way down.
 Also, check the bulbs themselves.
 Some LED bulbs do not dim, and those that do don't function well with traditional dimmers.

 Dimmer Switch Tab

 Some dimmers have little switches or reset tabs at the bottom.
 If the switch gets shut off, the dimmer switch might not work.
 Check for a switch and maneuver it to see if the switch starts working.
 Some Lutron dimmers have reset tabs that you pull out for 10 seconds and then push back in.